vitche/meteor-network-dashboard/README.md

 ## Re-factoring
 ------

 Here will be described all the proposals for refactoring the project.
-Each offer will have on status.
+Each proposal will have own status.

 Statuses and their meaning are described in table below